Azure/bicep-types-az/generated/billing/microsoft.billing/2021-10-01/types.md

 * **termDuration**: string: The duration for which you can use the subscription.
 Example P1Y and P1M
 * **termEndDate**: string (ReadOnly): The end date of the term in UTC time.
 * **termStartDate**: string (ReadOnly): The start date of the term in UTC time.

+## BillingSubscriptionMergeRequest
+### Properties
+* **quantity**: int: The quantity of the source billing subscription that will be merged with the target billing subscription.
+* **targetBillingSubscriptionName**: string: The ID of the target billing subscription that will be merged with the source subscription provided in the request.

 ## BillingSubscriptionProperties
 ### Properties